 Cause: Rigid back footwear, tight Achilles tendons, hereditary structure making this deformity easier to occur

-Treatment: Anti-inflammatory medication, icing to reduce swelling, heel lifts on bottom of shoes, heel pads applied to back of heel, custom made prescription foot orthotics from a podiatrist, surgery as a last resort
+Treatment: Anti-inflammatory medication, icing to reduce swelling, heel lifts on the bottom of shoes, heel pads applied to the back of the heel, custom made prescription foot orthotics from a podiatrist, surgery as a last resort

 Talk to a Doctor